-Consolis Spæncom designed and supplied a total of 1,700 m2 of walls and 21,000 m2 of hollow-core slabs for this challenging project.
-As the majority of the floor slabs have varying inclinations, the use of BIM was key to ensure that the precast elements assemble seamlessly throughout the construction process.
-Also, BIM model provided to the steel supplier the exact location of our hollow-core slabs.
-Thus, they could execute welding operations out of sequence at their factory rather than at the construction site.
+Consolis Spæncom designed and supplied 1,700 m² of walls and 21,000 m² of hollow-core slabs for this challenging project.
+As the majority of the floor slabs have varying inclinations, BIM was essential to ensure that the precast elements assemble seamlessly throughout the construction process.
+Also, the BIM model provided to the steel supplier the exact location of our hollow-core slabs.
+Thus, they could execute welding operations out of sequence at their factory rather than the construction site.

-- Read more about the project on our article “A waste-to-energy plant with a roof-wide ski slope” and on Consolis Spæncom’s website.
+- Read more about the project in our article “A waste-to-energy plant with a roof-wide ski slope” and on Consolis Spæncom’s website.